TAIPEI, Taiwan–ITRI will be displaying innovative OLED and LED lighting applications at the pavilions of OLED Lighting (B0821)...

-The Industrial Technology Research Institute (ITRI), Taiwan's largest high-tech applied research institutions, today ann...
+HSINCHU, Taiwan –The Industrial Technology Research Institute (ITRI), Taiwan’s largest applied research institution,...

 “We are excited to display our cross-disciplinary innovations at CES’ AI Marketplace this year,” said ITRI Executive Vice President Dr. C.T.
 Liu.
 “This is a phenomenal opportunity for ITRI to showcase to the world its efforts in hardware-software integration and intelligent system development.”
 Dr. Liu stressed that ITRI’s technological advancements are expected to assist industry in digital transformation and extend Taiwan’s strengths in manufacturing to forge differentiated AI-enabled services.